220124-JavaReactAzure/code_sharks/standup_notes.md

 Philip & Darrell: Found a logging fix, applying it to all services.
 Have a partially complete user interface using React, will add as much functionality to that as possible.

 Michael and Austin: Working on business logic and logging, will move on to testing next

+# Standup Notes 2/28/2022

+## P2 Proposal

+Trial by Combat:

+A character generation and dueling system for d20 enthuasiasts.

+As a player I can register an account

+As a player I can login with my account

+As a logged in player I can:
+- Create weapons
+- Create armor
+- Create potions
+- Randomly generate a character
+- Define a loadout
+- Purchase items or a loadout for a character
+- Allow a character to buy random items
+- Create an entry on the challenge board with a selected character
+- Browse the challenge board
+- Send a character to an existing challenge, winner take all!

+Models:
+    Player
+    Character
+    Item
+        Weapon
+        Armor
+        Potion
+            Healing Potion
+    Loadout (contains items)